Browse by . . .

 From utopia to earth

-The factory versus the museum, the loan exhibition versus the career history, the market versus the product—each tells a similar story.
+The factory versus the museum, the special exhibition versus the career history, the market versus the product—each tells a similar story.
 Noguchi speaks to a modern artist's difficult identity as source for a richer art.
 As an American high modernist, with roots in three countries not long ago at war, he may well define the puzzle.

 Noguchi settled in New York, heading more and more for abstraction, but he never fully outgrew the School of Paris.
 He kept that opposition of fragmentation and studied elegance.
 He relished both the escape into the unconscious and an ostentatious public persona.
 He looks back to early Modernism in its newfound purity, but also in its readiness to reshape every detail of modern life, right on down to furniture design.
 Yet he also looks ahead to Modernism's dissolution, in a newly burgeoning art marketplace.
-And it works—for art's one remarkable moment.
+And it works—for modern art's long, remarkable moment.

 Modernism has taken on the burden of utopia.
 Like utopias since at least Candide, it has had to face Voltaire's original charges—escapism and failure.
 For progressive critics of today's art world, that translates into self-involvement and selling out.
 It reminds conservative critics of their hated government arts funding, from Soviet projects once to sacrilege now.

 Optimism and escapism, commercialism and failure, they could easily sum up, too, this artist without a country.
 Only Noguchi's history suggests some complications that this postmodern picture leaves out.
 Not everything succeeds in Queens, but so much does all the same, and modern art itself can, too.
-Think of the Modern and its collection, if only in brief, coming to MOMA QNS.
-Noguchi's work may hang onto dreams of pure art, thoughts for the war dead, or care for children at play.
-Each time, it accepts strong, positive moral commitments.
+Think of the Modern and its collection, if only in brief, coming to MoMA QNS.

 Modernism's ground zero